OtherHistoricalPeak: November 1998

 Overview

-A collectible craze in the mid-1990s where Ty Inc.’s Beanie Babies – small stuffed animals – became the object of frenzied speculation.
-Certain rare Beanie Babies that originally sold for $5 were trading for hundreds or even thousands of dollars at the peak.
-The fad collapsed by 1999, leaving many with near-worthless plush toys.
+A collectible craze in the mid-1990s where Ty Inc.’s Beanie Babies (small stuffed animals) became the object of frenzied speculation.
+Originally sold for around $5, certain “rare” Beanies traded for hundreds or even thousands of dollars at the peak, as artificial scarcity, social contagion, and the early internet temporarily convinced millions of people that a producer-controlled collectible could function like a long term investment.
+The fad ultimately collapsed by 1999, leaving many with almost worthless plush toys.

 The Narrative